 Giving the K-8 students of today access to the technology that will shape the future of engineering provides them with the tools they will need to succeed.

 While 3D printing gives students an almost unlimited ability to create whatever their heart desires; when it comes to improving their learning 3D printing enhances a student’s ability to plan in both 2D and 3D.
 Teachers often see students skills designing in 2D and 3D develop simultaneously.
 Creating their drawing in 3 dimensions improves their 2D drawing skills as well as their spatial reasoning.
 Plus, who wouldn’t want to see their drawing come to life in 3D!?

 3D printing allows for visualization of complex math subjects that would otherwise remain abstract.
-Graphs become 3dimensional, while concepts like area, perimeter and volume become tangible and sometimes edible!
-In this Makers Empire lesson, students create 3D printed chocolate moulds and then calculate the volume of chocolate that would fit into their moulds.
+Graphs become 3dimensional, while concepts like area, perimeter, and volume become tangible and sometimes edible!
+In this Makers Empire lesson, students create 3D printed chocolate molds and then calculate the volume of chocolate that would fit into their molds.
 The lesson even comes with a built in reward, chocolate!

 Makers Empire: Better learning by design